Acadia University

 Room selection takes place in May.

-Time slots for room selection are assigned in the order completed residence applications and non-refundable room deposits are received.
+Time slots for room selection are assigned in the order completed residence applications and non-refundable application fees are received.

 Course Registration Opens

-(Course catalog & timetable to be available to accepted students for viewing two weeks prior to registration)
+(Course catalog & timetable to be available to accepted students for viewing two weeks prior to registration; view public "Current Course List" as a reference sample of offered courses.)

 Annually, next business date after Semester 1 (Fall) ‘Last day to add/change any Fall or Fall/Winter course sections.’